Sergey Akhromeyev: Soviet-Afghan War

 In 1979, while serving as the First Deputy Chief of the General Staff of the Armed Forces of the USSR, Akhromeyev formulated a comprehensive plan to invade Afghanistan.
 This plan was successful, and the Hafizullah Amin regime in Afghanistan immediately fell.
-Akhromeyev believed that after the occupation of Afghanistan, the Soviet Army should advance on victory and occupy the western part of Pakistan in one go, so that the Soviet Union could obtain the outlet of the Indian Ocean, in order to eradicate the logistics base of the Afghan Mujahaddin.
+Akhromeyev believed that after the occupation of Afghanistan, the Soviet Army should advance on victory and occupy the western part of Pakistan in one go so that the Soviet Union could obtain an outlet to the Indian Ocean and to eradicate the logistics base of the Afghan Mujahideen.

-The young Soviet generals advocated for the invasion of Afghanistan..
+The young Soviet generals advocated for the invasion of Afghanistan.
 Marshals Vasily Chuikov, Kirill Moskalenko and others held this view.
 During his time as deputy chief of staff, he almost gave up all rest time and devoted himself to work.